Joseph Paintsil sent off in KRC Genk’s defeat to Anderlecht in Belgium

 The first half of the game ended in a goalless draw, as both teams struggled to find the back of the net.

-After the halftime break, Genk shot into the lead through Alieu Fadera at the 70th-minute mark before Theo Leoni pulled parity for the host four minutes later.
+After the halftime break, Genk shot into the lead through Alieu Fadera in the 70th-minute mark before Theo Leoni pulled parity for the host four minutes later.

 The 25-year-old Ghanaian winger has been instrumental for Genk this season, scoring six goals and providing four assists in 19 games.